rw-hsma-fpga/grub-switch/README.md

 ### Acknowledgements

 Many thanks to Seriosha Remmlinger, Volker Wunsch and Andreas Flachsbarth for helpful feedback and suggestions and to Christoph Dehmer for examining an alternative approach (GRUB menu control by USB HID keyboard).

+Stephen Holdaway has a very cool [*Hackaday* project](https://hackaday.io/project/179539-hardware-boot-selection-switch) doing something similar with an *STM32* controller.
+He's built a very neat way to define the FAT file structure in his C code.

 We are grateful to [*pid.codes*](https://pid.codes/) for providing our firmware with a unique USB ID *(VID 1209 / PID 2015)*.